 - Increased socialization.
 Of specific concern in older adults is the predisposition for isolation.
 Taking classes allows for the experience of community and camaraderie that is so crucial to our general sense of wellbeing, along with the possibility to form enduring friendships with those who share similar interests.

 In conjunction with onsite classes, there are endless opportunities to learn online, within the comfort of home.
 And in many instances, online classes are available free of charge, or at a reduced rate for older adults who are not looking to earn academic credits.
 Older adults can select from various topics of interest, and work at their own pace and in accordance with their particular schedule.
 AARP offers a listing of the top e-learning websites for seniors here, that range from cooking tips to learning new languages, computer programming, musical skills, and much more.

-Live Free Home Health Care is committed to helping seniors age at home in Concord, NH and the surrounding areas depend on, is committed to ensuring seniors enhance quality of life on a daily basis, and we enjoy supplying the help essential to motivate lifelong learning.
+Live Free Home Health Care is committed to helping seniors age at home in Concord, NH and the surrounding areas, and we enjoy supplying the help essential to motivate lifelong learning.
 Our compassionate care team can help investigate courses of interest, set up online programs, provide transportation and accompaniment to onsite classes, and even take care of housework, meals, and laundry to permit older adults to focus on their newfound passion!

 Reach out to us any time at 603-217-0149 to learn more about how we can help an older adult in your life take the initial step towards a richer and healthier lifestyle.